arabnejad/FabCovidSim/README.md

         target_filename='output_dir/United_Kingdom_PC_CI_HQ_SD_R0=2.6.avNE.severity.xls',
         output_columns=output_columns, header=0, delimiter='\t')
  ```
-This tells EasyVVUQ the name and the format of CovidSim output files, of which `cumDeath` is one of the columns.
+This tells EasyVVUQ the name and the format of CovidSim's output files, of which `cumDeath` is one of the columns.
 We store all the predictions in an single HDF5 data file for analysis via

 ```python
     collater = uq.collate.AggregateHDF5()